 In late 2018, the Møller Institute team won a substantial new contract in Japan as strategic partner for Suntory’s Global Leadership Development Programme, its flagship multi-module, multi-region investment in developing future leaders.
 This was undertook by 24 of its most promising young stars from all over the world.
 This latest client win follows the hire of former Tokyo-based DIT Head of Trade Development, Richard Buttrey, to spearhead the Institute’s executive education growth in Asia.

-Mindset & Leadership, disciplined entrepreneurship and creativity and connectedness were the key learning outcomes for the programme.
 The group heard from leading lights in the Cambridge innovation ecosystem including, amongst others, Professor Tim Minshall, Professor of Innovation, Head of the Institute for Manufacturing; Edd Brunner, Head of Global Food and Beverage Business and Asia Consumer Business, Cambridge Consultants and Michael Chaskalson, Europe’s leading pioneer of mindfulness teaching and research.

 Professor Tim Minshall unpacked the criticality of innovation, explain how the Cambridge eco-system has evolved and what Suntory can learn from it, delving into the detail of how large companies successfully innovate.
 Edd explained how professional outsource innovators approach sustainability and product/experience innovation – and understand their team dynamic and process.
 Michael will explore the importance of looking at the mind and improving focus.